-GMC Yukon owners have reported 12 problems associated with transfer case (under the power train category).
+GMC Yukon owners have reported 13 problems related to transfer case (under the power train category).

-The vehicle involved was a 2007 GMC Yukon.
-The VIN of this vehicle is 1GKFK130X7_.
 Service 4 wheel drive message came up on instrument panel(dic).
 Shifting into 4 wheel drive amber light kept flashing denoting transfer shift did not occur,however shift could be felt.
 Manual clearly states do not shift into gear or damage can occur to tranny.
 Dealer fixed; got home & same problem .
 Worked intermittently.
 At dealers now for 2nd time -gave me loaner car .
 Found 2 service bulletins same problem on NHTSA web site.
-This problem occurred on Monday, January 28, 2008.

 See all problems of the 2007 GMC Yukon.

-The car involved was a 2003 GMC Yukon xl denali.
 2003 GMC denali front transfer case failure.
 While driving on the highway I noticed a loud noise for a few seconds, then it stopped, so I drove on home and the next morning I dropped it off at my personal repair shop.
 To his findings it was the front transfer case.
 So he called the local dealership and talked to someone he knew that worked at the dealership in the parts department and they told him that the dealership had repaired several denali's with the same or similar problem just this year.
-It was 07/09/2007 when this transfer case issue happened.

 See all problems of the 2003 GMC Yukon.